islamux/Mini_Project_RXJava_Retrofit_RecyclerAdapter_MVVM/README.md

 4. Problems resulting from library updates were solved:

 This means that any problems that were caused by updating the libraries were fixed.

+5- The outdated solution has been clarified and the new solution has been explained.